 - Must have high clearance vehicle to get to the trailhead

-- Road is not paved in the winter
+- The road is not paved in the winter

 Here is a video I made of the trail.

 From Southern California, you will want to head north on Highway 395 to the town of Big Pine.
 Here you will follow signs for the Ancient Bristlecone Forest and will make your way up to 8,000 feet, where the forest starts.
-This is a long and windy road that takes a while to drive, but it is paved to the visitors center at least.
-From the visitors center, you will head out on a 16-mile dirt road that often requires high clearance and is very bumpy.
+This is a long and windy road that takes a while to drive, but it is paved to the visitor center at least.
+From the visitor center, you will head out on a 16 mile dirt road that often requires high clearance and is very bumpy.
 These 16 miles could easily take an hour to drive.

-Also, when you are camping there, be sure to look up at the stars, they are amazing from this vantage point.
+Also, when you are camping there, be sure to look up at the stars, they are fantastic from this vantage point.